Sibcgh/cpp-ray-tracer/README.md

 ### **Features**

 -   **Gaussian Sampling for Anti-Aliasing**: Enhances image quality by smoothing pixel colors using a Gaussian distribution.
--   **Materials & Shading**: Supports Lambertian (diffuse), Metal, and Dielectric materials for realistic lighting and reflections.
+-   **Materials & Shading**: Supports Lambertian (diffuse), Metal, Emissive and Dielectric materials for realistic lighting and reflections.
 -   **Motion Blur**: Simulates realistic motion blur for objects in motion within the scene.
 -   **Depth of Field**: Implements focus effects using a thin lens camera model.
 -   **Procedural Textures**: Generates patterns (like checkerboards) directly in code.